JHU-ODE-PILOT/SP26/index.md

 <div style="text-align: center; font-size: 110%;">
   <b>Welcome to PILOT Learning for <i>Differential Equations</i></b><br>
-  <b>Fall 2025</b><br>
+  <b>Spring 2026</b><br>
   <i>This page contains PILOT review sets, useful resources, and information.</i>
 </div>

 ## 🏫 Session Information

-- Term: Fall 2025
+- Term: Spring 2026
-- Dates: Between September 1st and December 5th (inclusive).
+- Dates: Between January 19th and April 24th (inclusive).
-    - The session on September 1st is optional in observance of the Labors Day.
+    - The session on January 19th is optional in observance of the MLK Day.
 Please refer to your assigned PILOT leader for details.
-    - There will be no sessions during the Fall break (October 16th - October 17th) and the Fall recess (November 24th - November 28th).
+    - There will be no sessions during the Spring break (March 23rd - March 27th).
 - Please refer to your leader for their email, location, time, and other information.

 ## ℹ️ PILOT Information